Pop Culture Madness!

 2008 Pop Culture History

-In April 2008, Prince covered "Creep" at Coachella.
-This version was captured on a video and uploaded to Youtube.
-However, it was quickly taken down at Prince's request.
-After finding out about the blocking, Thom Yorke was quoted as saying: "Well, tell him to unblock it.
-It's our song."
+In April 2008, Prince covered “Creep” at Coachella.
+This version was captured on a video and uploaded to YouTube.
+However, it was quickly taken down at Prince’s request.
+After discovering the blocking, Thom Yorke said: “Well, tell him to unblock it.
+It’s our song.”

-2008's Tropical Storm Marco is the smallest tropical cyclone ever record; yielding a 18.5km wide core which became the smallest in recorded history.
+2008’s Tropical Storm Marco is the most miniature tropical cyclone ever recorded, yielding an 18.5km wide core and the smallest in recorded history.

 Jessica Cox became the world's first licensed armless pilot in 2008.

-An asteroid weighing ~80 metric tons expolded above the Nubien desert in 2008 with only 19 hours notice.
+An asteroid weighing ~80 metric tons exploded above the Nubian desert in 2008 with only 19 hours notice.

-The NOAA no longer recommends crouching to avoid lightning, and as of 2008, instead recommends walking to safety.
+The NOAA no longer recommends crouching to avoid lightning; as of 2008, instead, it recommends walking to safety.

-During a world-wide hops (needed to make beer) shortage in 2008, Sam Adams brewing company sold craft brewers their hops at cost to keep them in business and has given over 3 million in loans to small breweries to spur competition.
+During a worldwide hops (needed to make beer) shortage in 2008, Sam Adams Brewing Company sold craft brewers their hops at their cost to keep them in business.
+It has given over 3 million in loans to small breweries to spur competition.

 For The Dark Knight, Heath Ledger designed the look for The Joker with makeup he got from a drug store.